githar5h/AWS-Kafka-Data-Engineering/README.md

 - **Querying**: Once the schema is cataloged, users can leverage Amazon Athena to query and analyze the data stored in the datalake.
 Athena provides a serverless, interactive query service that allows users to analyze large datasets with standard SQL queries.
 - **Ad-hoc Analysis**: With Athena, users can perform ad-hoc analysis, generate reports, and gain insights from the data without the need for complex infrastructure setup.

+### Tech Stack
+Kafka: Streaming data ingestion
+S3: Data storage and staging
+Glue: ETL processing and schema detection
+Athena: Querying and analysis
+Python: Language used for Kafka producer and consumer applications
+CloudWatch: Monitoring and management of EC2 instances

 ## Getting Started